SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 The difference between the two is in the handling of the memory space originally allocated to the table.
 When a table is cleared with `CLEAR`, the content are removed, but the memory space initially requested remains allocated.
-If the table is filled again later, the memory space is still available, which is a performance advantag over clearing an internal table with `FREE`.
+If the table is filled again later, the memory space is still available, which is a performance advantage over clearing an internal table with `FREE`.
 Such a statement also deletes the table content, but it also releases the memory space.